-Some say that ” Let the right one in ” is the best Vampire movie .
-I am not so sure about that – as Interview with Vampire seemed to me a bit better.
-But if you call ” Let the right one in ” – the best coming of age vampire film then you will be right – because that it is .
+Some say that ” Let the right one in ” is the best Vampire movie.
+I am not so sure about that – as Interview with Vampire seemed to be a bit better.
+But if you call ” Let the right one in ” – the best coming of age vampire film, then you will be right – because that it is.

-The story in the film focuses on the 12-year-old Oskar ( Kåre Hedebrant) and his friendship with Eli – a girl who turns out to be a vampire .
-Of course friendship is just one of the values integrated into the story – others such as bravery , love and loyalty- as well as understanding of the others are in abundance and contribute to the coming of age value of the film.
+The story in the film focuses on the 12-year-old Oskar ( Kåre Hedebrant) and his friendship with Eli – a girl who turns out to be a vampire.
+Of course, friendship is just one of the values integrated into the story – others such as bravery, love and loyalty- and understanding of the others are in abundance and contribute to the coming of age value of the film.

 The casting in the film was excellent.
-Definitely most attention deserve the young starts : Kåre Hedebrant and Lina Leandersson.
-For their performance in Let the right one in – both actors were nominated for best performance in international feature film in the 30th Annual Young Artist awards .
-Lina played the role of the the child vampire Eli, who befriends the main character ( Oskar ).
-Interesting fact about the film is that the director decided to overdub her voice to sound less feminine and vampire like . ( source) Justin Lowe wrote an excellent description of her performance in in his review of the film : ” Leandersson is particularly impressive as the conflicted young vampire who wants nothing more than to be an ordinary girl again“.
-While I watching the film I felt mixed feelings about Eli – a 200-year-old vampire, trapped as an adolescent.
-In one of the scenes she says “I am 12 but I have been 12 for a long time “.
-So for her the coming of age period is the eternity …
+Definitely, most attention deserves the young starts: Kåre Hedebrant and Lina Leandersson.
+For their performance in Let the right one in – both actors were nominated for best performance in an international feature film in the 30th Annual Young Artist awards.
+Lina played the role of the child vampire Eli, who befriends the main character ( Oskar ).
+Interestingly, the film’s director decided to overdub her voice to sound less feminine and vampire-like. ( source) Justin Lowe wrote an excellent description of her performance in his film review: ” Leandersson is particularly impressive as the conflicted young vampire who wants nothing more than to be an ordinary girl again“.
+While watching the film, I felt mixed feelings about Eli – a 200-year-old vampire trapped as an adolescent.
+In one of the scenes, she says, “I am 12, but I have been 12 for a long time “.
+So for her, the coming of age period is eternity …

-Kåre Hedebrant for his part was more than convincing in his role of lonely , withdrawn and sensitive boy.
-I was first strike but his look – and in the first scenes of the movies I was expecting that we would turn out to be a vampire – he had that special aura – which can give you the creeps.
-He showed an amazing understanding for his role – a challenging thing to do – imagine yourself falling in love with a girl who turns out to be a Vampire.
+Kåre Hedebrant, for his part, was more than convincing in his role of a lonely, withdrawn and sensitive boy.
+I was the first strike, but his look – and in the first scenes of the movies, I was expecting that we would turn out to be a vampire – he had that special aura – which can give you the creeps.
+He showed an amazing understanding of his role – a challenging thing to do – imagine yourself falling in love with a girl who turns out to be a Vampire.

-Few more words about the directing – while watching the film I noticed a technique that I have seen in En Tu Ausencia – in one of the Scenes Oscar was shown in the bathroom with his childhood toys around him.
-He did not pay attention to them – which symbolised his transformation into a changed person , more mature – seeing the world with a different eyes.
+Few more words about the directing – while watching the film, I noticed a technique that I have seen in Ivan Noel`s En Tu Ausencia – in one of the Scenes, Oscar was shown in the bathroom with his childhood toys around him.
+He ignored them – which symbolised his transformation into a changed person, more mature – seeing the world with a different eye.
 This happened right after he realises the true nature of Eli.
 Another excellent choice in directing the movie was the usage of snowy scenes/backdrops in the film.
 Snow that symbolises silence and remorse.
-A snow that can fall and hide the bloody leftovers of the vampires – while being deathly at same time especially if someone quietly longs for death.
-According to an article in The Los Angeles Times the Swedish director found inspiration in Renaissance paintings – which probably is why the characters in the movie have such an unique appearance on the screen .
+Snow that can fall and hide the bloody leftovers of the vampires – while being deathly at the same time, especially if someone quietly longs for death.
+According to an article in The Los Angeles Times, the Swedish director found inspiration in Renaissance paintings – which probably is why the characters in the movie have such a unique appearance on the screen.
 Below are the two paintings he referred to as most inspiring :